Cricket fraternity hails Mithali Raj for being an 'inspiration' | Sports-Games

 The Indian cricket fraternity hailed Mithali Raj as ''true legend'' and an ''inspiration'' to millions after she bid adieu to international cricket.

-In her 23-year-long eventful career, Mithali positively influenced the perception of women's cricket.
+In her 23-year-long eventful career, Mithali positively influenced the perception about women's cricket.

-Here is a compilation of tweets, posted by current and former cricketers.
+Here is a compilation of tweets posted by current and former cricketers, and reaction of the ICC.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)